 This blog post will discuss the start-to-start (SS) relationship in project management.

-Before we move any further, let’s understand some terminology used in this blog post.
+Before we proceed, let’s understand some terminology used in this blog post.

 A predecessor activity comes before another activity in the schedule relationship diagram.